A Classification-Aware Super-Resolution Framework for Ship Targets in SAR Imagery: Introduction

-Although the majority of previous studies focus solely on improving SR performance,which is usually assessed through image quality metrics, this paper, to the best of our knowledge, is the first attempt to incorporate classification loss into the training of the SR model (see Fig. \ref{fig:graph_abs}).
+While these metrics may indicate an improvement in perceptual image quality, it is crucial to consider their relevance for subsequent analytical tasks.
+This raises a pivotal question: does an enhancement in SR-driven image quality, as measured by conventional metrics like SSIM and PSNR, necessarily translate to improved performance in downstream applications such as image classification?
+This disconnect is particularly relevant in SAR, where polarimetric studies show that preserving scattering entropy and backscatter contrast is critical for discrimination tasks \cite{xiang2025oil}.
+When super-resolution models are trained solely on pixel-level reconstruction losses (e.g., L1, L2), they optimize for pixel level accuracy but often produce over-smoothed results.
+In SAR ship classification, where targets are small and the scene is dominated by background clutter, this smoothing can inadvertently degrade the fine-grained scattering features crucial for accurate classification.

+To the best of our knowledge, no prior work has introduced a classification-aware super-resolution strategy specifically for SAR ship classification.
+While previous studies have optimized SR using pixel-level image quality metrics, our framework combines super-resolution and classification objectives to maintain scattering integrity and semantic consistency, addressing noise and imbalance challenges inherent to SAR ship classification.
+This approach encourages preservation of discriminative scattering characteristics that are critical for ship-class discrimination, producing super-resolved imagery that maintains both visual fidelity and classification accuracy (see Fig. \ref{fig:graph_abs}).
+We validate this hypothesis through a systematic experimental progression: applying off-the-shelf ImageNet SR models (SR-I), training SR models on SAR data with standard reconstruction loss (SR-PT), and finally incorporating classification awareness into the SR training process (SR-FT).
 To rigorously assess the effectiveness of the proposed methodology, we conducted experiments using three SR models and five classification networks.
 Evaluations on the widely used OpenSARShip dataset \cite{8124929}, which is known for its low-resolution imagery and severe class imbalance, revealed that image quality enhancements contribute positively to classification accuracy.

 Our key contributions are summarised as follows: \begin{itemize} \item We introduce two novel loss functions specifically designed to guide the training of SR models. \item We propose a unified framework that integrates classification feedback into the SR training process, enabling task-aware image enhancement. \item We demonstrate that the proposed approach simultaneously improves both image super-resolution quality and downstream classification performance. \end{itemize}